 The Second Leg Of The Triple Crown Races

-Harvey’s tip Justify is the 2018 Preakness Stakes winner
+- Harvey’s tip Justify was the 2018 Preakness Stakes winner.

 The race dates back to 1873 and is commonly known as “The Run for the Black-Eyed Susans” because of the blanket of flowers which are placed around the winner’s neck after the race.
 Only the Kentucky Derby attracts a bigger crowd.

 If there was one thing I can say about the race:

 There’s no contender with over favorable odds.
 Maximum Security was disqualified from victory in Kentucky Derby 19, and Country Horse the winner of the derby won’t compete due to illness, (which means there will be no Triple Crown winner in 2019).

 Improbable finished 5th in the Kentucky Derby.
 With 5-2 odds I imagine he’ll finish in the top 3.
 Even so, there’s another horse who has a real chance of winning the Preakness 19: